Fake antique porcelain items made in China are currently flooding the world (and China itself too).

 Occasionally I watch an Antiques Roadshow type TV program from China

 online.
-In that specific program several of the experts are well-known
+In such shows several of the experts are usually well-known

-authentic by western auction houses, while they do not think it is..."
+authentic in the west, while they do not think it is...

 Go from Fake Antique Porcelain to Porcelain Reproductions